Freakwill/ell/README.md

 ## Download

-Plz download it from github.
-It is not loaded up to pypi currently.
+Plz download it from *github*.
+It is not loaded up to *pypi* currently.

 ## Main classes